Home

 Children - According to Dr. Fine, “Stool testing for IgA antibodies can be done as early as 12 months in a symptomatic child and 18 months in an asymptomatic child.
 This is not true for serum (blood) testing, as serum testing is often falsely negative at any age.”

-If the malabsorption test shows that you are not absorbing fats, this could mean that your villi are flattened and damaged to some degree.
+If the malabsorption test shows that you are not absorbing fats, this could mean your villi are flattened and damaged to some degree.
 Most in my family did not test positive on the blood tests, but did test positive on Dr. Fine’s stool test.
 Most of us chose not to do the endoscopy (which generally requires a positive blood test).
-The malabsorption test said I was malabsorbing about 30%.
-I knew by the test (and the fatigue and the state of my health) that my villi were flat without subjecting myself to a somewhat invasive and expensive procedure.
+The malabsorption test showed I was malabsorbing quite a bit.
+I knew by the test (and the fatigue and the state of my health) my villi were flat without subjecting myself to a biopsy, a somewhat invasive and expensive procedure.
+The endoscopic biopsy is the traditional route if you test positive on a blood test.
+New research discussed in Toxic Staple suggests that the “gold standard” endoscopic biopsy may be coming the “old standard.”
 You do have a choice here (on the endoscopy) if you wish to exercise it.

 The real proof, however, lies